 If you’re finding it difficult to get your hands on enough fresh food or vegetables at the moment, tinned and frozen fruit and veg can also do the trick.
 Plus, a vitamin C supplement can help boost your daily intake if you feel you’re not getting your five-a-day.
 Vitamin C can’t be stored in the body, so it’s safe to take a supplement every day – but no more than 1,000 milligrams.

 Hands up who forgets to fill up their water bottle more than once a day?
 Drinking plenty of the good stuff (to be clear, we’re still talking about water) keeps you hydrated and does wonders for your immune system, as it helps to remove toxins from the body.
 Try to keep to six to eight glasses of water each day.
-If you don’t like the taste of water, why not add a slice of lemon, lime or orange?
+If you find water too plain, why not add a slice of lemon, lime or orange?
 (You’ll be pleased to know coffee and tea count, too.)

 If you’re going outside for a walk or run, remember to go on your own or only with those in your household – and keep your distance from other people who are out and about.